appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 ## Create queries

-You can write queries to fetch or write data to the MongoDB database by selecting the **+** New Query button available on datasource page under **Explorer** >> **Datasources** or by navigating to Explorer >> click (**+**) next to Queries/JS >> select your MongoDB database.
+You can write queries to fetch or write data to the MongoDB database by selecting the **+ New Query** button available on datasource page under **Explorer** >> **Datasources** or by navigating to Explorer >> click (**+**) next to **Queries/JS** >> select your MongoDB database.

 ### Find Documents

-The "Find documents" is a query method in MongoDB used to retrieve documents from a MongoDB database collection.
+"Find documents" is a query method that retrieves documents from a collection within a database.
 The method allows you to specify a set of criteria, such as search conditions or filters, to find documents that match the criteria.

-The following fields are supported in Appsmith for this command :
+You can pass the below parameters to Find Documents:

 * **Collection**: This field specifies the name of the MongoDB collection from which you want to retrieve documents.
-Learn more about [collections](https://www.mongodb.com/docs/manual/core/databases-and-collections/).
+For example, to find documents from a collection named `restaurants`, you can specify:

     ```sql
     restaurants
     ```
 * **Query**: This field specifies the search criteria or filters for the documents you want to retrieve.
 You can use a variety of operators and expressions to create complex queries.
-The input is expected in JSON/BSON format like the following :
+For example, to retrieve all Italian restaurants with a rating greater than or equal to 9, you can specify:

      ```sql
     {